windows gground

 Lots of windows users claim that scanning their computer with Malwarebytes did the job, so try to do a full scan with first windows defender and then Malwarebytes for any potential virus.

-[Fixed] Antimalware Service Executable high memory in windows 11 (2022) | windows ground
+[ SOLVED ] Antimalware Service Executable high memory in windows | WINDOWS GROUND.

 To scan with Malwarebytes, download this software from here